ZakMcRae/ZakMcRae/README.md

 ---

 Learning web development, currently learning Javascript.
+I have most of my js repos hosted on github pages if you want to take a look at them.

 Currently using:
 - Python
   - Flask (partly async webframework - website first framework)